hjohnsen/grade-enhance/README.md

 * os

 # Limitations
 This currently works with one-page assignments only.
-It does not extract student names and uses the scan order to assign student identities.
+It does not extract student names and uses the page order to assign student numbers.
 It's recommended to always sort in gradebook order or alphabetical order before scanning so that the order is consistent from assignment to assignment.
-It does not accomodate incomplete scans (such as when one or more students were absent).
+It does not accomodate changing numbers of tests (such as when one or more students were absent).
 Grading mark classification highly accurate, but it is not 100%.
 Therefore, the output from this app is best used as a guide for the teacher to review, but should not be entered directly into a gradebook.
 The accuracy might be sensitive to scanner settings, so if it is giving strange results, you could try using different scanner settings.